teuteuguy/sputnik/README.md

 * disable devices update ?
 * utils: find rogue stuff
 * For a given thing, check which solution they are part of.
-* have the factory reset refer to the cf scripts.
-* Simplify cloudformation script, databucket vs databucketarn
 * see if we can add the pre-zipped versions of node_modules for the solutions for each architecutre ? => lambda layers is the solution here

 ## Notes